noaa-ocs-modeling/autoval/README.md

      bash test2_atl.bash
      ```
 ### STOFS-3D-Pacific:
 The steps to use Autoval for STOFS-3D-Pacific are very similar to those for STOFS-2D-Global.
-Follow steps 1 and 2 to create directories.
+Follow steps 1 to create directories.
 Follow step 2 to download the csdllib and Autoval packages in the code directory.

 Inside the dynamic folder, download STOFS-3D-Pacific outputs using the following commands: